-- Gold Delta SkyMiles® Business Credit Card – 30,000 bonus miles (Terms Apply)
+- Gold Delta SkyMiles® Business Credit Card from American Express – Earn 30,000 Bonus miles (Terms Apply)

 If you already hold a Delta Amex card, that doesn’t stop you from applying for other cards in the Delta family of cards.
 Outside of Amex’s standard application restrictions, nothing is preventing you from holding multiple Delta Amex cards.

 1. One-Way Business-Class Transatlantic on Delta for 70K